quality icon

 Cheapest car insurance companies in Nebraska

-If you’re looking for affordable insurance, Farmers Mutual of Nebraska tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,605 per year or $134 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Farmers Mutual of Nebraska has the cheapest rates, at an average annual cost of $1,605 or $134 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in Nebraska